devenc/polythene/docs/components/textfield.md

 These options also have effect on the generated HTML input field.

+Additional options that are not listed here are supported, provided they are valid HTML attributes.

 | **Parameter** |  **Required** | **Type** | **Default** | **Description** |
 | ------------- | -------------- | -------- | ----------- | --------------- |
 | **autofocus** (React: **autoFocus**) | optional | Boolean | | Set to `true` to give the input field autofocus; NOTE: does not work on iOS, set focus explicitly when an event is fired |